reginaldosoares/spreadsheet-share-sample/README.md

 #### Answers

 - If you had to generate a new document every time a sharing is added/modified, where would you put that piece of code?
 What changes would have to be done to your project?
+ >Subscribing to the share creation event, I would include a fine tuning regarding the poll period as an aggregation (same share to different users) to leverage a bulk creation.
+ I've created a sample subscription, look for subscriber.SpreadsheetCreationConsumer

 - How was your API design process and what was your motivation on the choice of patterns?
+ >I've chosen a minimalist http framework also a basic domain based design, through the event-based (kafka) structure it's to extend and scale this application.